bueler/fe-seminar/py/README.md

   * `start.py`

-and sub-directories for each week's examples.
+and sub-directories for examples after the first week.

 ## getting-started demo